trailofbits/circomspect/README.md

 which could cause issues, since we typically expect the circuit output to be uniquely determined by the input.

 For example, suppose that we create a component `n2b` given by `Num2Bits(254)` and set the input to `1`.
-Now, both the binary representation of `1` _and_ the representation of `p + 1` will satisfy the circuit over BN128, since both are 254-bit numbers.
+Now, both the binary representation of `1` _and_ the representation of `p + 1` (where `p` is the order of the underlying finite field) will satisfy the circuit over BN128, since both are 254-bit numbers.
 If you cannot restrict the input size below the prime size you should use the strict versions `Num2Bits_strict` and `Bits2Num_strict` to convert to and from binary representation.
 Circomspect will generate a warning if it cannot prove (using constant propagation) that the input size passed to `Num2Bits` or `Bits2Num` is less than the size of the prime in bits.

 #### Unconstrained input signals passed to `LessThan` from Circomlib (Warning)